AkchurinDA/Fortuna.jl/README.md

 ```

 ### Generating Random Variables
 STRELA package builds its capacity to generate random variables using `generaterv()` function by utilizing the widely-adopted [Distributions](https://github.com/JuliaStats/Distributions.jl) package, enabling seamless integration with other Julia packages such as [Turing](https://github.com/TuringLang/Turing.jl).
-However, unlike [Distributions](https://github.com/JuliaStats/Distributions.jl) package, STRELA allows you to generate random variables not only using their **parameters**, but also using their **moments**.
+However, unlike [Distributions](https://github.com/JuliaStats/Distributions.jl) package, STRELA allows you to generate random variables not only using their **parameters**, but also using their **moments**, which often useful.

 ```julia
 # Generate a lognormally distributed random variable R with mean (μ) of 15 and standard deviation (σ) of 2.5: